Sorry, But you are not approved as our Member. We will contact you ASAP.

 Finally, a weekly email is sent to all UKFSC Members which highlights the latest additions to the Website.

 FOCUS On Commercial Aviation Safety Magazine

 The UKFSC publishes a quarterly aviation safety magazine on commercial aviation safety called FOCUS.
 It has a global circulation of 10,000, and potential readership of 20,000.
 Individual Subscribers pay £16 per year plus postage, but Members get it free – and you can have as many copies as you like, within reason.

 Recent editions have included articles on pilot wellbeing, icing, wake turbulence, pilot monitoring and flight planning.

 Past copies of articles and features from the past 12 years of FOCUS are now available in PDF format on the Website.
 A breakdown of article topic and content is also available to make selection more easily achievable.

 Flight Safety Familiarisation Courses

-We run 3 day Flight Safety Officer Familiarisation Courses which are free to Members – these are generally well regarded and very popular.
+We run 3-day Flight Safety Officer Familiarisation Courses – these are generally well regarded and very popular.
 The course is aimed at providing the basic knowledge required by Flight Safety Officer but it offers invaluable information for the novice through to the experienced aviator or engineer.
 Specific details of the course syllabus are available on the UKFSC Website.
-Non-UKFSC Members may also attend for a modest investment, which can be reimbursed should the attendee wish to subsequently join the UKFSC as a result of what has been learnt on the course.
+Member organisations are entitled to 2 free places per year, with further places available at a nominal charge.
+Non-UKFSC Members may also attend on a paid basis (currently £850), which can be reimbursed should the attendee wish to subsequently join the UKFSC as a result of what has been learnt on the course.